tgautam16/jerksearch/README.md

-# JERK SEARCH PIPELINE
+# PULSAR SEARCH PIPELINE

-A faster parallelised jerksearch pipeline usable in MPIFR's hercules cluster based on A. Ridolfi's PULSAR_MINER code.
+A faster parallelised and dockerised jerksearch pipeline usable in MPIFR's hercules cluster (based on A. Ridolfi's PULSAR_MINER).

-JERK SEARCH PIPELINE V1.3 does not include MPI_PREPSUBBAND and includes only cpu based accelsearch + cpu based jerksearch, for a version with MPI_PREPSUBBAND use v1.4:
+PULSAR SEARCH PIPELINE V1.3 using Jerk search does not include MPI_PREPSUBBAND and includes only cpu based accelsearch + cpu based jerksearch, for a version with MPI_PREPSUBBAND use v1.4:
 Requirements: Singularity image including PRESTO,TEMPO,PSRCHIVE

 You run the pipeline by doing ‘source submission.sh’